The Pirates of Penzance

 WHEN:

-REHEARSALS: April 6 - June 4
+REHEARSALS: April 6 - June 4 - evenings and weekends

-YOU ARE NOT REQUIRED TO ATTEND EVERY REHEARSAL!
+YOU ARE NOT REQUIRED TO ATTEND EVERY REHEARSAL

 We will have targeted small group rehearsals for the first month at least- kids are only required to attend rehearsals with their specific grouping: Pirates, Police, Daughters, principal roles, vocals, choreography, etc.